akauppi/firebase-jest-testing/APPROACH.md

 As a testing framework, we use Jest, and have extended its normally unit testing -based approach to integration tests, just so much that we don't need to teach the application developer two testing frameworks.
 At least, not for the back-end.[^2]

 [^2]: Using Cypress for the front end is likely too big a temptation for most.
 But having one tool for front, another for the back-end may be acceptable.

+## Priming data at JEST (no env.var. to point to the data)

+For the Security Rules testing, an `init` call is needed to prime the data.

+This cannot be done implicitly, as part of the tests importing our code, because JEST runs multiple Node.js contexts.
+Implicit initialization would lead to each module testing security rules to run its own data priming.

+Therefore, the approach that needs Global Setup seems like the only (right) way to go.

+Note that with other tests the case may be different.
+You may well prime data within tests, if the data involves those tests only.